 Where should I park?

 Most of our people park along both sides of Franklin Street in front of the church.
 Our church also has a small gravel parking lot on its left side and a few spaces behind the church.
 For attendees with disabilities, we have three marked parking spaces on the right side of the church near our ramp and side entrance.

 What kind of music do you sing?

 We love to sing songs that are rich with Biblical truth, whether they be hymns or more contemporary worship songs.
 We believe that the human voice is the primary worship instrument but also see the biblical place for other instruments to complement the voice (for an example, see Psalm 33:2).
 Therefore, we are happy to use modern instruments, such as guitar, piano, violin, and percussion, to assist us as we sing.

 As a visitor, am I expected to give to the offering?

 Not at all!
-As our guest, please just enjoy the fellowship, service, and ministry of the Word.
+As our guests, please just enjoy the fellowship, service, and ministry of the Word.

 What can you provide for my kids?